hackforla/UI-UX/README.md

 ## Upcoming meetings

-### April
-- WED, 03 - Planning week (no CoP)
-- WED, 10 - Fireside Chat: "Things I wish I knew!...Share your background education and work experience"
-- WED, 17 - Workshop: UI & Typography
-- WED, 24 - Training Workshop: Github

 ### May
 - WED, 01 - Planning week (no CoP)
-- WED, 08 - TBD
+- WED, 08 - Peer Review Night!
+(Portfolios, Resumes, Case Studies or any UX work)
 - WED, 15 - Workshop: Your UX Journey with us!
 - WED, 22 - Design Challenge
 - WED, 29 - Office Hours

 ### June
 - WED, 05 - Planning week (no CoP)
-- WED, 12 - TBD
+- WED, 12 - UI Design Workshop
 - WED, 19 - Office Hours
-- WED, 26 - Workshop: Your UX Journey with us!
+- WED, 26 - Brainstorm as a community!
+For our Youtube channel

 ### July
 - UI/UX CoP taking a break in July!
 See you in August!🙌🙌

 ## Let's get Started